obsidianmd/obsidian-help/en/Extending Obsidian/Obsidian Web Clipper.md

 #### Text conversion and capitalization

-Filters to convert text strings from one format to another.
+Filters that convert text strings from one format to another.

 - `capitalize` capitalizes the first character of the value and converts the rest to lowercase, e.g. `"hELLO wORLD"|capitalize` returns `"Hello world"`.
 - `camel` converts text to `camelCase`.
-- `lower` converts a string to lowercase.
+- `lower` converts text to `lowercase`.
 - `kebab` converts text to `kebab-case`.
 - `pascal` converts text to `PascalCase`.
-- `replace` replaces occurrences of specified strings:
+- `replace` replaces occurrences of specified text:
 	- Simple replacement: `"hello!"|replace:",":""` removes all commas.
 	- Multiple replacements: `"hello world"|replace:("e":"a","o":"0")` returns `"hall0 w0rld"`.
 	- Replacements are applied in the order they are specified.
-	- To replace with an empty string, use `""` as the replacement value.
+	- To remove specified text, use `""` as the replacement value.
 	- Special characters including `: | { } ( ) ' "` should be escaped with a backslash when used in the search term, e.g. `\:` to search for a literal colon.
-- `safe_name` sanitizes a string to be used as a safe file name.
+- `safe_name` converts text to a safe file name.
 	- By default, `safe_name` applies the most conservative sanitization rules.
-	- OS-specific usage: `safe_name:os` where `os` can be `windows`, `mac`, or `linux` to only apply the rules for that operating system.
+	- OS-specific rules can be applied with `safe_name:os` where `os` can be `windows`, `mac`, or `linux` to only apply the rules for that operating system.
 - `snake` converts text to `snake_case`.
-- `title` returns a titlecased version of the value, e.g. `"hello world"|title` returns `"Hello World"`.
+- `title` converts text to `Title Case`, e.g. `"hello world"|title` returns `"Hello World"`.
-- `trim` removes whitespace from both ends of a string.
+- `trim` removes white space from both ends of a string.
 	- `"  hello world  "|trim` returns `"hello world"`.
 - `uncamel` converts camelCase or PascalCase to space-separated words, which you can further format with other filters like `title` or `capitalize`.
 	- `"camelCase"|uncamel` returns `"camel case"`.